juxt/astro-website/src/pages/blog/bitemporal-christmas.md

  {:name "Super Soaker"}]
 ```

-**Mum**: See, now you've waited a little, your Christmas presents are here too!
+**Mum:** See, now you've waited a little, your Christmas presents are here too!

-**node** 😢: I still don't see a way home though
+**node 😢:** I still don't see a way home though

-**Jimmy**: Hmm, I don't see Grandma's present here either.
+**Jimmy:** Hmm, I don't see Grandma's present here either.

-**Grandma**: Sorry dear, let me just put them under the tree now.
+**Grandma:** Sorry dear, let me just put them under the tree now.
 Oh dear, they've been sucked into this portal thingy too!

-**node** ⏪: Not to worry, let's look at the presents that were just added.
+**node ⏪:** Not to worry, let's look at the presents that were just added.

 ```clojure
 (-> (from :gifts [{:for "Jimmy"} name xt/system-from])